andreweinkoetz/express-oauth2-skeleton/README.md

 ### `npm run lint`

 We use eslint to verify that we are all on the same page when it comes to code formatting.
 Use `npm run lint` to check if you pass all linting requirements.
-For a detailled description how to setup eslint, please see the Foodoo-Frontend (README.md)[https://github.com/andrelandgraf/foodoo-frontend/blob/master/README.md]
+For a detailled description how to setup eslint, please see the react-oauth2-skeleton repository (README.md)[https://github.com/andrelandgraf/react-oauth2-skeleton/master/README.md]

 ### `npm run dev`